 Why do you think collaboration fails?
-Collaboration can be time-consuming, and it requires a certain level of risk while participants try to complete objectives.
+Collaboration is time-consuming, and it requires a certain level of risk while participants try to complete objectives.

 The principles of teamwork and collaboration

-These five principles will help you leverage employee motivation and drive strong teamwork.
+These five principles help you leverage employee motivation and drive strong teamwork.